renatocfrancisco/topsters-download/README.md

 `npm start` or `node index.js [option]`

-option `-y` for using the values in options.json without inputs.
+option `-y` for running without inputs, using the values in options.json.